GautamGupta/bb-legacy-plugins/plugin-browser-for-bbpress/trunk/readme.txt

 For the browser to work correctly these folder must not be renamed.
 The main plugin file within the folder also must not be renamed.
-The special file 'pb-revision.php' within each folder must also be left untouched.
+The special file 'pb--revision.php' within each folder must also be left untouched.

 Plugins still need to be activated using the standard plugin page after installation.